alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/visual-studio-database-edition-how-to-find-objects-that-reference-other-objects.md

 In this specific situation I removed some old features from the code, and I want also to remove all objects in database that are related to those features.
 Since I know that these feature are related to three tables, I can simply check all dependencies of those tables, that and verify that I'm not breaking anything.
 When I'm sure I can remove tables files from the solution.

 After table files are deleted, I return in the Schema view.
-Now I can open the â€œOrphaned Objectsâ€ to view all object that are orphan.
+Now I can open the *Orphaned Objects* to view all object that are orphan.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb32.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image32.png)

 This is an invaluable help because you immediately view all objects that are now orphan because I deleted some tables.
-As you can see in â€œorphaned Objectsâ€ you can view only keys, constraints, etc, and you do not see stored or view.
-If you watch in schema view to stored procedure section you can find that each stored that references one of those removed table is marked as â€œwarningâ€
+As you can see in *orphaned Objects* you can view only keys, constraints, etc, and you do not see stored or view.
+If you watch in schema view to stored procedure section you can find that each stored that references one of those removed table is marked as *warning*

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb33.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image33.png)